Ken "Snakehips" Johnson: Recordings

 Johnson's first band—the Aristocrats (or Emperors) of Jazz—did not make any recordings.
 The discs produced by the West Indian Dance Orchestra were commercial issues for listeners of dance band music, not swing.
 Because the 78 record had a 3 minute 20 second limit on the recording, "the band's special sense of swing was sometimes dampened", according to Simons.
 Nevertheless, initially recording for Decca Records, their work was promoted by the company in their "Swing" series.

-Some of the arrangements of Johnson's music were done by the American musician Adrian de Haas, others by Barriteau and some by Kenny Baker—who later appeared in the Ted Heath Orchestra.
+Some of the arrangements of Johnson's music were done by the American musician Adrian de Haas, others by Barriteau and some by Kenny Baker—who later appeared in Ted Heath's orchestra.
 The jazz musician Soweto Kinch considers Johnson's recordings contain aspects of Calypso music.
 The musical historian Jason Toynbee considers the music an authentic swing, with sophisticated arrangement "but still very much American in its derivation".
 For some of the recordings, Johnson employed his friend, Al Bowlly—who also accompanied the band at the Café de Paris—and the Henderson Twins on vocals.
-One of the recordings, "Exactly Like You" features the whole band singing in syncopated vocal.
+One of the recordings, "Exactly Like You", features the whole band singing in syncopated vocal.